-Doni Gewirtzman is an expert in constitutional law and theory.
+Doni Gewirtzman is a Professor of Law at New York Law School, where he teaches courses in constitutional law, legislation and regulation, and law and democracy.
 His scholarship focuses on the intersection between constitutional law and different areas of social science, including voter ignorance, the role of emotion in decision-making, and complex adaptive systems theory.
-His work has appeared in the Georgetown Law Journal, the California Law Review, the American University Law Review, among other journals.
-He received New York Law School’s annual teaching award from the graduating classes of 2010, 2011, and 2012, and is the Co-Director of the school’s Initiative for Excellence in Law Teaching (IELT).
-He has also taught at Vanderbilt Law School, the New York University School of Law’s Lawyering Program, and Université Paris Ouest Nanterre.
+His work has appeared in the Georgetown Law Journal, the California Law Review, and the American University Law Review, among other journals.
+He has also provided legal commentary on constitutional law-related issues for numerous media outlets, including CNN and the BBC.
+He is a three-time recipient of New York Law School’s annual teaching award, serves as the Co-Director of the school’s Initiative for Excellence in Law Teaching (IELT), and has also taught at Vanderbilt Law School, the New York University School of Law’s Lawyering Program, and Université Paris Ouest Nanterre.
 Before entering academia, he was a litigation associate at Paul, Weiss, Rifkind, Wharton and Garrison and a Skadden Fellow at Lambda Legal Defense and Education Fund.
-He attended the University of California at Berkeley School of Law, received his B.A. with High Honors from Wesleyan University, and served as a Coro Fellow in Public Affairs.
+He attended the University of California at Berkeley School of Law, received his B.A. with High Honors from Wesleyan University, and was a Coro Fellow in Public Affairs.

 LAW REVIEW AND OTHER SCHOLARLY PUBLICATIONS

 ‘Vital Tissues of the Spirit’: Constitutional Emotions in the Antebellum United States, The Routledge Research Companion to Law and the Humanities in Nineteenth-Century America, (Nan Goodman & Simon Stern, eds.) (book chapter) (2017).